Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 The Xbox Series X console is the fastest and most powerful Xbox ever, with 12 teraflops of processing power.
 The gaming device is backward compatible with thousands of games from all four generations of Xbox consoles.

-The Xbox Series X is about as hard to find at retailers as the Sony PS5, but Walmart says it will similarly restock on Nov.
-22. (Xbox Series X availability is online only.)
+The Xbox Series X is about as hard to find at retailers as the Sony PS5, so use the "check stock now" button liberally.
+(Xbox Series X availability is online only.)

-One of the most popular deals at Walmart this Black Friday is still available: You save more than half off when you purchase this Samsung Chromebook during Walmart's Deals for Days sale.
-This slim 11.6-inch device features 4 GB of memory, a full-size keyboard and trackpad and voice control with Google Assistant.
-You may find better Chromebooks for sale this holiday season, but you'll be hard pressed to find another under $100.
+One of the most popular deals at Walmart this Black Friday is still available: This slim, 11.6-inch Samsung Chromebook features 4 GB of memory, a full-size keyboard and trackpad and voice control with Google Assistant.
+You may find better Chromebooks for sale this holiday season, but you'll be hard pressed to find ultra-affordable ones under $200.

 Shark EZ bagless self-empty robot vacuum: $288